vollmerr/app-hub/README.md

 npm run mock:build
 ```
 This will only ever have to be done once, unless changes are made to the mock api data format.
-The mock API will be available at [http://localhost:3001](http://localhost:3001).

 ### Start the project in Mock mode
 Start the mock API